We are here for you and your family. Call us for details on our payment plans.

 Maintaining the Health of Your Septic System

 Pump regularly.
-Your septic tank needs to be pumped in order to prevent solids from building up too much.
+Your septic tank needs to be pumped to prevent solids from building up too much.
 A general rule of thumb is that a family of four with a 1,000-gallon tank will need to pump it every 3-5 years of full-time use.
 With the help of plumbing contractors, Portland homeowners can easily stay on top of this task.

 Use a biological cleaning agent.
 Products such as Bio-Clean contain natural bacteria and enzymes that will break down all kinds of bio-degradable waste and help sustain the life of your septic tank and drainage field.

 Minimize water usage.
-Water efficiency is a big buzz-word in the green movement, and in this case it’s good for your septic tank as well as the environment.
+Water efficiency is a big buzzword in the green movement, and in this case, it’s good for your septic tank as well as the environment.
 Avoid overtaxing your system with wastewater by implementing water-saving practices, such as:

 • Install flow-optimized faucet aerators and flow-reducing shower nozzles.

-• Replace toilets with water-efficient models, or use a displacer to lower the amount of water needed to flush.
+• Replace toilets with water-efficient models or use a displacer to lower the amount of water needed to flush.

 • Use lower water levels for small laundry loads.